 Pain doesn't always develop immediately following an injury because the body is good at adapting to strains and stress.
 However, the injured area will cause strain to build up over time and eventually symptoms will develop.
-That is why injuries from the past can still cause current pain.
+This is why injuries from the past can still cause current pain.
 Symptoms can include muscle ache, shooting or stabbing pain, pain that radiates down leg or arm, limited flexibility.

 - Relieve joint restriction and misalignment

 - Promote the movement of bodily fluids

 We often forget that our spine is a series of joints, each susceptible to joint damage.
 With strain, or even just life, ligaments holding the vertebrae together can become lax.
 Muscles weaken, creating less spinal stability.
 The spine is no longer able to hold in place the protective discs between vertebrae.
 Surrounding tissue becomes inflamed, causing further joint damage.
 Cutting edge science has discovered ways to maximize the oldest form of healing, your own body.
 By understanding how the healing process actually occurs, physicians are able to enhance the natural physiologic process of cell replacement.

 Healthy function of joints is controlled by “chondrocytes,” mesenchymal stem cells that regulate replacement of damaged cells.
 Mesenchymal stem cells are able to differentiate into multiple forms of musculoskeletal tissue, such as bone, cartilage, tendons and ligaments.
 When the balance between the supply of new cells is adequate to maintain healthy function, the body is in homeostasis.
 However, imbalance in this function leads to degeneration of tissue, such as osteoarthritis.
 Read more.